Git-PratikVyas/Finetuning-LORA/CancerClassification/README.md

 - **spec**: Defines the desired state of the service, including the selector, type, and ports.

     - **selector**: Defines the label selector to identify the pods that the service will expose.
 The service will route traffic to the pods that match the specified labels.
-      - **app: gemma-summarizer-server**: The label selector that matches pods with the label `app: gemma-summarizer-server`.
+      - **app: cancer-classification-server**: The label selector that matches pods with the label `app: cancer-classification-server`.

     - **type**: Specifies the type of service. `ClusterIP` is the default type, which exposes the service on a cluster-internal IP.
 This means the service is only accessible within the cluster.